Concordium/concordium.github.io/source/mainnet/net/resources/terms-and-conditions-mw-gen2.rst

 You can always find the latest version on `developer.concordium.software <https://developer.concordium.software>`_.

-You can contact Concordium Mobile Wallet support via support@concordium.software.
+You can contact |mw-gen2| support via support@concordium.software.

 Acceptance
 ==========